 In the fall of 1973, Arab members of OPEC launched a six-month oil embargo against the United States and several other countries.
-The embargo halted oil exports to the US to gain economic leverage in the face of the falling price of the dollar—a trend sparked by US monetary policy under President Nixon.
-Nixon’s move away from the gold standard sent the price of the dollar into a decline which ultimately decreased revenue for OPEC’s 12 member-countries—whose contracts were priced in US dollars.
+The embargo halted oil exports to the U.S. to gain economic leverage in the face of the falling price of the dollar—a trend sparked by U.S. monetary policy under President Nixon.
+Nixon’s move away from the gold standard sent the price of the dollar into a decline which ultimately decreased revenue for OPEC’s 12 member-countries—whose contracts were priced in U.S. dollars.

 After the OPEC embargo ended, oil prices remained stable for five years.
 Then reduced production from the Iranian Revolution in 1979, followed by the Iran-Iraq war in 1980, created another oil shock.
-The ICC responded by allowing carriers to adjust their fuel pricing through a percentage-based surcharge, and a process that allowed for the more rapid filing of new rates.
+The ICC responded by allowing carriers to adjust their pricing through a percentage-based fuel surcharge, and a process that allowed for the more rapid filing of new rates.

 The Motor Carrier Act was passed in 1980, deregulating the trucking industry, and eventually disbanding the ICC.

-Today, the DOE Diesel Fuel Price Index collects retail pricing information on a weekly basis from a sample of diesel fueling stations throughout the United States.
-This number is averaged in two ways: nationally, and geographically with the Petroleum Area for Defense Districts (PADDs).
+The DOE index collects retail pricing information on a weekly basis from a sample of fueling stations throughout the United States.
+This number is averaged in two ways: nationally, and geographically within the Petroleum Area for Defense Districts (PADDs).

-Despite today’s rapidly evolving economy—with volatile fuel prices, revolutionary technology, faster speed to value, and proliferate data to enhance operational transportation practices—fuel reimbursements have yet to shift since the 1980s.
+Despite today’s rapidly evolving economy—with volatile fuel prices, revolutionary technology, faster speed to value, and a proliferation of data to enhance operational transportation practices—fuel reimbursements have yet to evolve since the 1980s.

-The concept for Fuel Recovery came about after Breakthrough’s future founder experienced both sides of the shipper-carrier relationship.
-He recognized the need for a better way of managing this volatile cost.
-Not only did it need to be more accurate, but fair.
-Fuel enables the movement of goods but does not add value to the service provided by the carrier, therefore it should be a passthrough cost.
-Depending on the market, reimbursement practices are unfair for one party or the other.
+The concept for Fuel Recovery was instigated by the experiences of Breakthrough’s founder on both sides of the shipper-carrier relationship.
+He recognized the need for a better way to manage this volatile cost.
+Not only did it need to be more accurate, but fair for all parties and reflective of the ever-evolving landscape facing shippers today.

 It took a team with the drive to innovate and the boldness to challenge the status quo to bring diesel fuel price transparency and accuracy to the transportation industry.